Skip to main content

 Can I Sue My State's Department of Motor Vehicles (DMV)?

-You can, but these suits are hard to win.
+You can sue your state's DMV, but these suits are hard to win.
 In general, governments and government agencies have sovereign immunity.
 This means that they are protected against lawsuits.
 Someone wanting to bring a lawsuit could not do so unless the government agency agreed to be sued.

 Conditions for Bringing a Lawsuit

-Just to put the situation in context: you can't just sue someone because you are angry.
-You have to have a “cause of action"; that is, a set of facts that would justify suing someone for money or property or to enforce a legal right.
+To put the situation in context, you can't just sue someone because you are angry.
+You have to have a cause of action, a set of facts that would justify suing someone for money, property, or to enforce a legal right.

 You need to be able to show the court that you suffered actual damages and that the remedy you are seeking is one that the court can give.